 If you’re considering getting a surgical or nonsurgical procedure to alter any aspect of your appearance, research is an essential first step.
+This is Guide to a Great cosmetic surgery consultation.
 You’ll want to know as much as you can about any risks, as well as recovery time and how you can expect it to affect your life.
 The next, and even more important, step is choosing the doctor who will perform your surgery – but you can’t do that without meeting them in person.

 Consulting with several different cosmetic surgeons is crucial to help you find someone whose personality and aesthetic ideals align with yours.
 You’ll also want to get a feel for their practice, years of experience and professional standards.
 You should never go into these meetings unprepared.

 In addition to asking all your questions about the best cosmetic options to reach your specific goals, you should plan to discuss the following.

 This portion of the conversation should lead to an itemized list of all the costs of your procedure, including surgeon’s fees, anesthesia and facility fees, and any extras such as post-surgical garments and prescriptions.
 Since your health insurance plan likely won’t cover your procedure, you should also ask about financing options that allow you to pay for it over time.

 You should feel comfortable that you will be able to plan your procedure for a time that works for you – especially if you are planning to get surgery.
 Most surgeons will be willing to fit your timeframe, but you should never feel rushed into booking an appointment on the day of your cosmetic surgery consultation.

 At your consultation, you should get a chance to meet your surgeon, as well as the other team members who will be caring for you.
 If they make you feel welcome and at home, that’s a good sign.